jpmvferreira/espanso-mega-pack/readme.md

 ## License
 This package is licensed under the MIT license.

-For further information refer to the file `LICENSE` available on this repository.
+For further information refer to the file `./license.md` available on this repository.